 Publications and Speaking Engagements:

-- Presenter - Social Media and How to Get ESI Into Evidence, National Business Institute, Nashville and Knoxville, TN seminars (Aug.
+- Presenter - Social Media and How to Get ESI Into Evidence, National Business Institute, Nashville and Knoxville, TN (Aug.
 4 and 8, 2017).

 - Presenter - Hot eDiscovery Issues Facing Law Firms, Association of Legal Administrators, Nashville Chapter (May 17, 2017).